Safety, Health, and Wellness

 COVID-19 Reporting Form

-Please inform the School IMMEDIATELY via the COVID-19 Reporting Form link below if someone in your family has been exposed or is being tested for COVID-19.
-The confidentiality of the diagnosed student or teacher will be maintained.
+Please inform the School IMMEDIATELY via the COVID-19 Reporting Form link below if your St M child has tested POSITIVE for COVID-19.
+Please keep your child AT HOME until you hear from Nurse Maben.